St Ives Bay Line: History

 Although there was heavy traffic in fish in the early years, this declined during the first half of the twentieth century.
-Goods traffic was withdrawn from the intermediate stations at Lelant and Carbis Bay in May 1956 but continued at St Ives itself until September 1963.
+Goods traffic was withdrawn from the intermediate stations at Lelant and Carbis Bay in May 1956 but continued at St Ives until September 1963.

-All the sidings were taken out of use at St Ives by 1966, by which time trains on the branch were operated by diesel multiple units.
-The line was proposed for closure in the Reshaping of British railways report which prompted it to be one of the lines featured in Flanders and Swann’s Slow Train, but it was reprieved by Minister of Transport Barbara Castle.
+All the sidings were taken out of use at St Ives by 1966, when trains on the branch were operated by diesel multiple units.
+The line was proposed for closure in the Reshaping of British railways report which prompted it to be one of the lines featured in Flanders and Swann’s Slow Train, but Minister of Transport Barbara Castle reprieved it.
 On 23 May 1971, the platform at St Ives was moved to make way for a car park but seven years later, on 27 May 1978, a new station was opened at Lelant Saltings between St Erth and Lelant.
 This was given a large car park so that it could operate as a Park and Ride facility for St Ives.
 In June 2019, the Park and Ride facility was moved to St Erth and services at Lelant Saltings were reduced.